-Affiliate marketing has been a successful model for some time – profitable for affiliates and effective for businesses.
-(You can also use ReferralCandy as an affiliate program.)
-Here, our friends from core dna share their expertise in this guestpost on affiliate marketing for eCommerce.
+Affiliate marketing has been a successful model for some time – profitable for affiliates and effective for businesses. ( Did you know you can also use ReferralCandy as an affiliate program?)

 For most of you out there reading this, the term “affiliate marketing” probably isn’t all that new.